how we work

 We can join the work three ways.

-The role changes with the bet.
+The role changes with the work.
 Accountability and delivery standards do not.

 Lead partner

-When the bet still needs shape, we help frame the call, set the delivery path, and stay on the hook through launch.
+When the idea still needs shape, we help decide what should go first and stay with the work through launch.

-Use this when the strategy, the build, and the release path still need one accountable thread.
+Use this when the plan and the build need one accountable owner.

 Build partner

-When the direction is already set, we join to own the build slice, the hard technical decisions, and the release path inside it.
+When the direction is already set, we own a clear part of the build and the decisions inside it.

-Use this when an internal team or existing leadership already owns the broader product or platform call.
+Use this when an internal team already owns the broader product or platform direction.

 Supporting partner

-When another team leads the work, we step into the slice that needs extra depth, speed, or industry judgment to ship cleanly.
+When another team leads, we step into the part that needs extra depth, speed, or industry judgment.

-Use this when the hard part is known and the work needs focused weight in one practice area.
+Use this when the hard part is known and needs focused help.

 Let's talk